gyuris/openlyrics-prototype/README.md

 ## Concept

-Main goal is to use OpenLyrics XML as single source for lyrics projection (OpenLP) and creating chordsheets for web browsers and for print media (PDF).
+Main goal is to use OpenLyrics XML as single source for lyrics projection (OpenLP) and creating chordsheets for web browsers and for print media (PDF) as well as printed songbooks.
 This project adds an CSS or XSLT stylesheet to OpenLyrics (not part of the standard) to display OpenLyrics with web browsers (XML or HTML) or PDF readers.
 By design XML+CSS output is for OpenLyrics editors, and XSLT(HTML)+CSS version is for publishers to create songbooks.